benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

   Function invocation is such a fundamental exercise in our daily programming lives that we barely give it a second thought.
 That is, until we have to.
 Issues such as scalability and concurrency, amongst others, sometimes force us to look for alternatives to the regular <span markdown="span">`X.call(Y)`</span> way of doing things.
 Indeed some libraries and languages actually force us to do so.
   </p>
   <p>
-  In this article, we'll take a look at some invocation strategies and outline the pro's and con's of each.
+  In this article, we'll take a look at some invocation strategies and outline the pros and cons of each.
   </p>
   <br/>
   </div>